lotas/lotas.github.io/_posts/2021-06-03-docker-called-me.md

 This year I gave in and finally bought my first personal laptop since 2010.
 Because I was using laptops from work for my personal stuff from time to time.
 But magic of M1 silicon was too attracting to resist it.

 With M1 came new problems, especially with `x86` and `arm64` images and ability to run Docker at all.
-But it didn't took long to roll out first public betas for Developer Preview, so I decided to join this program.
+But it didn't take long to roll out first public betas for Developer Preview, so I decided to join this program.

 I wanted to get new releases faster and  communicate M1 specific issues.
 So I joined a [Docker Community Slack](dockercommunity.slack.com).

 There is a small form to enroll into [Docker Developer Preview Program](https://www.docker.com/community/get-involved/developer-preview).
-One of the questions is "What one feature what you add to Desktop?"
+One of the questions is "What one feature would you add to Desktop?"

 I realised that it would be nice to add Volume management and disk space management into the desktop app.